 Re: University of Vienna (Universität Wien), see www.univie.ac.at/en/

 Re: UNESCO, see unesco.org/new/en/unesco/about-us/who-we-are/introducing-unesco/ and unesco.org/new/en/education/about-us/

-The following is quoted from http://www.encyclopedia.com/doc/1G2-3403200383.html “The goal of education "is not the art itself, or the aesthetic product, or the aesthetic experience, but rather the child who grows up more creatively and sensitively and applies his experience in the arts to whatever life situations may be applicable" (Michael, p. xix).”
-Michael, John A., ed.
+The following is quoted from http://www.encyclopedia.com/doc/1G2-3403200383.html: according to Viktor Lowenfeld, “The goal of education "is not the art itself, or the aesthetic product, or the aesthetic experience, but rather the child who grows up more creatively and sensitively and applies his experience in the arts to whatever life situations may be applicable" (Michael, p. xix).”
+Lowenfeld, Viktor, and John A. Michael, ed.
 1982.
 The Lowenfeld Lectures.
+Viktor Lowenfeld on Art Education and Therapy."
 University Park, PA: Pennsylvania State University Press.

 Also of note: